 Hands to the Sky, 2016

 Director & Artist The experimental stop motion animation Hands to the Sky directed and animated by Elizabeth LaPensée with music by the Métis Fiddler Quartet follows fallout from oil extraction and transforms into healing.
+Awarded Best Animation at Dreamspeakers International Indigenous Film Festival 2017.
 Premiered at imagineNATIVE Film + Media Arts Festival 2016.
-Shown at Media Democracy Days 2016, Standing Strong for Our Precious Water Art Exhibit and Concert Benefit, Vancouver Indigenous Media Arts Festival 2017, Queen City Shorts May Showcase, Egger Gallery at the Washington Pavilion Visual Arts Center, Montréal First Peoples Festival 2017, Asinabka Festival 2017, 2017 Soo Film Festival, Voices from the Waters International Traveling Film Festival 2017, Dreamspeakers International Indigenous Film Festival 2017, 13th Annual Indigenous Film & Arts Festival, and Red Nation Film Festival 2017.
+Shown at Media Democracy Days 2016, Standing Strong for Our Precious Water Art Exhibit and Concert Benefit, Vancouver Indigenous Media Arts Festival 2017, Queen City Shorts May Showcase, Egger Gallery at the Washington Pavilion Visual Arts Center, Montréal First Peoples Festival 2017, Asinabka Festival 2017, 2017 Soo Film Festival, Voices from the Waters International Traveling Film Festival 2017, 13th Annual Indigenous Film & Arts Festival, Red Nation Film Festival 2017, and Queen City Shorts 2018.

 Director & Artist Stories of spacecanoes and space/time travel across dimensions unravel to "Trade Song" by the Métis Fiddler Quartet in the experimental stop motion Returning directed and animated by Elizabeth LaPensée.
 Awarded Best Animation at Montréal First Peoples Festival 2016.
 Premiered at imagineNATIVE Film + Media Arts Festival 2015.
 Shown at LA SKINS FEST 2015, Asinabka Film & Media Arts Festival 2016, Festival Ciné Alter'Natif 2016 in France, Indigenous Film & Arts Festival 2016, Media Democracy Days 2016, Short Films From Around the World 2017, Smithsonian National Museum of the American Indian's Native Cinema Showcase 2017, 2017 Soo Film Festival, and Dreamspeakers International Indigenous Film Festival 2017.